alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 ```

 Alternatively there are 3rd party libraries that do accurate display width estimates, more efficiently, for Unicode text.

+Finally, what to do about characters that the {fmt} library estimates incorrect width for, such as as of this writing “❌” and “✅”?
+Not to mention escape sequences (e.g. for coloring text), which should be estimated as zero width, but currently aren’t?
+Well I know of only two practical approaches:

+* replace them with less problematic substitutes,
+  e.g. math symbols “**`×`**” and “**√**” for the above examples; or
+* give them special treatment,
+  e.g. generate the output line with appropriate substitute symbols and then replace the substitutes.

 ### 3. *How* to input non-English characters from the console.